Anthony Foxx: Municipal government

 Foxx was first elected to the Charlotte City Council in 2005 to an at-large seat, and was re-elected in 2007.
 He won election as Charlotte's 54th and youngest mayor in 2009 and was re-elected in 2011; he became the city's first Democratic mayor since Harvey Gantt left office in 1987.

 Upon becoming mayor, Foxx faced Charlotte's worst recession in more than 80 years.
 As the nation's second largest financial services center, the city lost more than 25,000 jobs in the recession.
 Foxx reformed the city's public safety pay plan and developed a demand-driven approach to workforce development that has become a national model.
-Foxx also announced the creation of more than 4,000 new jobs.
-19,000 jobs short of what was lost on his watch.
+Foxx also announced the creation of more than 4,000 new jobs, which was 19,000 jobs short of what was lost on his watch.
 He hosted a series of town hall meetings with unemployed workers, pushed for changes to the city's small business loan program, and pressed White House officials for economic recovery spending measures.

 From a transportation perspective, Foxx helped salvage the city's largest single capital project: The Blue Line Extension, which was threatened by lower than anticipated sales tax revenue.